MEGATRON: Disentangling Physical Processes and Observational Bias in the Multi-Phase ISM of High-Redshift Galaxies: Methods

 Figure~\ref{fig:hero} shows example emission line maps of a highly star-forming galaxy.
 A 1D spectrum for the same galaxy is also shown.
 While each emission line primarily originates from star-forming regions, they are not entirely co-spatial.
 For example, the Balmer series and lines like $\rm [O~{ III}]~\lambda 5007$ can be seen to also trace the large-scale gas distribution around the galaxy, while high-ionization lines like $\rm C~{ IV}~\lambda\lambda1549$ and $\rm He~ {II}~\lambda1640$ and auroral lines like $\rm [N~ {II}]~\lambda5755$ and $\rm [O~ {II}]~\lambda\lambda7325$ primarily trace the H~{ II} regions.

-Figure~\ref{fig:all_lines} shows density-temperature phase diagrams for a typical galaxy, weighted by emission line luminosity.
+Figure~\ref{fig:all_lines} shows temperature-density phase diagrams for a typical galaxy, weighted by emission line luminosity.
 UV lines are labeled in blue, optical lines are in green and FIR lines are given in red.
-No two emission lines are produced by the same gas in density-temperature space.
+While certain phases \citep[e.g. diffused ionised gas,][]{Mcclymont:2024} may contribute to the luminosity of each line, we find that no two emission lines are produced by gas of the same temperature/density distribution -- therefore tracing different physical conditions.
 For example, $\rm [O~{ III}]~\lambda 4363$ is produced in preferentially hotter gas than $\rm [O~{ III}]~\lambda 5007$.
 As a result, electron temperature measurements from these lines are typically biased high, skewing the inferred metallicity low (\citealt{Cameron:2023}, see also discussion in \citealt{Kewley:2019}).
+To further highlight this point, Figure~\ref{fig:met_pd} shows another temperature-density phase diagram of the same galaxy, now weighted by gas mass fraction -- displaying the multi-phase ISM structure observed in \megatron\ galaxies \citep{Katz:2024}.
+Here, we find that line-emitting gas often represents a small mass fraction of the ISM, and that fluctuations in physical conditions on the scale of the galaxy can be important \citep{Gray:2017,Jin:2022,Cameron:2023}.

 A simple constant-density or isobaric photoionization model cannot sample the full distribution of ISM properties that we find in these simulations.
 To highlight differences between observed properties for each simulation, Figure \ref{fig:line_ratio_hist} presents histograms of common UV, optical, and FIR emission line ratios for each run.
 We find that in the case of each ratio, every simulation produces a different distribution.
 In particular, density- and temperature-dependent ratios show the largest variance between each run.
 These differences are driven by changes to sub-grid star formation/stellar feedback physics, which directly modify the density-temperature structure of the ISM \citep[see discussion in][]{Katz:2024}.
 While each model has its own limitations, variations to the sub-grid physics allow for an ISM parameter exploration that would be otherwise impossible with a single simulation.
 These variations demonstrate that it may be possible to use an ensemble of observed emission line ratios to constrain sub-grid physics.
 We leave this exploration to future work.
 Altogether, the complex nature of galaxies in the \megatron\ simulations make them a unique tool for understanding the physics that give rise to observed galaxy spectra.